halon-extras/dlp/README.md

 **Returns**

 An associative array, with a `result` property containing a list of matched rules (each result item contains a `partid` (refering to the MIME part ID) and a `name` property).
 If an error occures an `error` property (string) is set contaning the error message.

+The following builtin result may be triggered.

+- `ERR_UNKNOWN_ERROR` - An unknown error occurred (more details may be available in the log)
+- `ERR_PASSWORD_PROTECTED` - The archive is password protected
+- `ERR_RECURSION_LIMIT` - The archive is too nested